zoe-moment/fooProduct-landing-page/readme.md

-# Application Name

-Assisgnment from FCC - May 5th 2022
+# Assignment **Build a Product Landing Page** from FreeCodeCamp.org

-By Zoe Sullivan
+By Zoe Sullivan - May 12th 2022

 ## Description